Indiana Jones and the Infernal Machine: Reception

-Peter Silk of Adventure Gamer gave the PC version a perfect five stars out of five, saying that it was "in my opinion the best attempt yet to make adventure games appeal to a mainstream audience because it does not achieve this by 'dumbing-down' the plot or puzzles for action fans.
+Peter Silk of Adventure Gamer said that it was "in my opinion the best attempt yet to make adventure games appeal to a mainstream audience because it does not achieve this by 'dumbing-down' the plot or puzzles for action fans.
 It merely uses action as an added element.
 It is this that makes the game a classic and a worthy addition to the Indy series.
 I loved every moment from start to finish, and rest assured there is a lot of game in between start and finish!"
-In one review, Boba Fatt of GamePro said that the game "may be a direct copy of Tomb Raider, but Indy fans will be pleased with this whip-wielding, idol-grabbing, raft-riding roller coaster adventure that fits perfectly in the vein of the famed archaeologist's cinematic spectacles."
-(Note: GamePro gave the PC version two 4.5/5 scores for graphics and fun factor, 5/5 for sound, and 3.5/5 for control in one review.)
+Boba Fatt of GamePro said that the game "may be a direct copy of Tomb Raider, but Indy fans will be pleased with this whip-wielding, idol-grabbing, raft-riding roller coaster adventure that fits perfectly in the vein of the famed archaeologist's cinematic spectacles."
 Thomas Crymes said of the PC version in another review, "If you find the Tomb Raider games an exercise in frustration, then you might want to skip this one.
 But fans of those games will have a great time with Indiana Jones and the Infernal Machines addictive game play and interesting puzzles.
 The man in the hat is back to reclaim the role he never should have lost."
-(Note: GamePro gave the PC version two 3/5 scores for graphics and control, and two 4/5 scores for sound and fun factor in another review.)
-Jason Lambert of GameZone gave the same PC version 8.7 out of 10, saying, "If you loved playing Tomb Raider and you really loved the Indiana Jones movie series, then you will love this game.
+Jason Lambert of GameZone said "If you loved playing Tomb Raider and you really loved the Indiana Jones movie series, then you will love this game.
 With Christmas coming soon, this should be in every gamer's stocking."
-Eliot Fish of Hyper gave it 77%, saying, "The sound in Infernal Machine is great, the graphics are a bit of a mixture of wonderful and horrid, and I'm saddened to say that the gameplay is quite average.
+Eliot Fish of Hyper wrote "The sound in Infernal Machine is great, the graphics are a bit of a mixture of wonderful and horrid, and I'm saddened to say that the gameplay is quite average.
 Indy fans will still enjoy the experience to some degree (I did have some fun) if you can put up with all the game engine flaws."
-Neil Harris of The Electric Playground gave it 7.5 out of 10, calling it "a must-have for any fan of the third person action-adventure game."
-However, Edge gave it a score of six out of ten, saying that the rating "reflects its worth to players who have the patience to brave its inadequacies."
-Tom Chick of Computer Games Strategy Plus gave it two stars out of five, calling it "A tedious, frustrating, flat-chested, wisecracking Tomb Raider who's nothing like the Indiana Jones that you know and love."
+Neil Harris of The Electric Playground called it "a must-have for any fan of the third person action-adventure game."
+However, Edge said that the rating "reflects its worth to players who have the patience to brave its inadequacies."
+Tom Chick of Computer Games Strategy Plus called it "A tedious, frustrating, flat-chested, wisecracking Tomb Raider who's nothing like the Indiana Jones that you know and love."